tocttou/hacker-blog/about.md

 title: About
 ---

 I'm Mark Xu.
 I want to be omnibenevolent.
 To this end, I am also interested in becoming omniscient and omnipotent.
-I approximate this by employing to their fullest extent the technological prostheses that humanity has developed, attempting to craft my own if nothing existent suffices.
+I approximate this by employing the cognitive and technological prostheses that humanity has developed.

 Content is my own beliefs at the time of writing, lossily compressed into language.
 I will attempt to include the necessary nuance and caveats, although I can make no guarantees.